andersaamodt/declaration-of-individual-emancipation/declaration.md

 ##### **Collective Ratification.** {#sec:collective-ratification}
 This Declaration, upon its being endorsed by written or digital signature by the majority of residents of any territory, shall supersede all past and prior constitutions, contracts, agreements, or treaties.

-##### **Non-Indemnity.** {#sec:non-indemnity}
-Possession of the text of this Declaration shall not be construed as endorsement nor signing of it. (see[@sec:petition])

 ### Digital Self-Governance

 ##### **Non-Ludditism.** {#sec:non-ludditism}
-Governance practices are to be regularly revised and updated to keep up with changing times and emerging technologies.
+Governance practices shall be regularly revised and updated to keep up with changing times and emerging technologies.

 ##### **Use of New & Appropriate Technologies.**
 Specific new technologies, such as blockchain technology, which lend themselves particularly well to governance, shall be adopted immediately.